marafathussain/ML_book_easy/chapters/chapter2.md

 **Advantage:**
 - Preserves information about missingness
-- Model can learn if missingness is informative
+- The model can learn if missingness is informative

 **When to use:**
 - Missingness might be MNAR
 - The fact that data is missing could be meaningful
-- Example: Certain tests only performed on sicker patients
+- Example: Certain tests are only performed on sicker patients

 **Algorithms that handle missing values:**